iamjakeirl/oblivionModEditor/README.md

 - **Show Real Names Toggle**: Instantly switch between display and real file names in all tabs
 - **Drag-and-Drop Install**: Drop ZIP or 7z archives directly onto the window to auto-extract and install mods (RAR supported after manual extraction)
 - **Dark Mode UI**: Modern, sleek interface for comfortable use
-- **Safe State Management**: All changes are tracked and can be reverted; settings and mod lists are auto-saved

 ## Quick Start